thgerner/hal_mcp23017/README.md

     MCP23017 GPIOB GP pin N is configured as output

  **\<name\>.gpioa-gp**N**.in**  bit out
-    MCP23017 GPIOA GP pin N is configured as input
+    MCP23017 GPIOA GP pin N input value if configured as input or pin output value if configured as output

  **\<name\>.gpiob-gp**N**.in**  bit out
-    MCP23017 GPIOA GP pin N is configured as input
+    MCP23017 GPIOA GP pin N input value if configured as input or pin output value if configured as output

  **\<name\>.interrupt**  bit in
     On rising edge from **false** to **true** reads the interrupt registers and GPIO pins from the MCP23017